deepjia/v2test/README.md

 Todos:

-* [Locust] Add more actions to Locust load testing engine.
+* [Engine] Add more actions to Locust load testing engine.
-* [CI] Add guide for integration with Jenkins and Travis CI.
+* [Doc] Add guide for integration with Jenkins and Travis CI.
 * [Framework] May add loop/repeat action.
-* [Other] May add some unit test engine, for example gtest.
+* [Engine] May add some unit test engine, for example gtest.
+* [Doc] Document for human beings.
+* [Deploy] Docker containerization.

 It's easy to develop new engines.